Morgan R. Muell

 I study the patterns and processes underlying phenotypic variation.
 I utilize an integration of phylogenomic, experimental, and spatial approaches to answer my research questions, typically using amphibians and reptiles as study systems.

-I am currently a PhD Candidate in Biological Sciences at Auburn University, working with Dr. Daniel A. Warner and Dr. Jamie R. Oaks.
-My PhD research focuses on the evolution of developmental plasticity in Anolis lizards.
-The amount of developmental plasticity that an organism can exhibit determines the level of phenotypic variation in a population, potentially impacting how selection shapes trait distributions across life stages.
-This means that the processes underlying how plasticity itself evolves could be an essential component to describing trait evolution dynamics writ large.
-I use experiments and comparative methods to quantify the drivers of variation in developmental plasticity both across species and across populations occupying a wide breadth of thermal environments.
-Overall, my dissertation seeks to describe how developmental plasticity evolves, using evidence from a comparative perspective.
+I am currently a postdoctoral researcher working with Dr. Becca Young at the University of Texas at Austin in the Department of Integrative Biology.
+In my postdoctoral work, I am using developmental and molecular approaches to characterize the evolution of reproductive modes and developmental plasticity across Anurans, particularly in direct-developing Coquí frogs.
+I obtained my PhD in Biological Sciences at Auburn University in 2025, working with Dr. Daniel A. Warner and Dr. Jamie R. Oaks.
+My PhD research focused on the evolution of developmental plasticity in Anolis lizards, describing how developmental plasticity evolves using evidence from a comparative perspective.
 My previous research as a Masters student in Dr. Jason L. Brown's lab at Southern Illinois University - Carbondale focused on phylogenomics and the evolution of Müllerian mimicry in Ranitomeya poison frogs.